HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

-# Hybrid GPU-programming: Integrating MPI with GPU-directive models in a GPU-Direct approach
+# Hybrid GPU-programming: Incorporating MPI into GPU-directive models with a GPU-awareness approach

 (summary)=
 # Summary